 Within a short time, this client began to feel more motivated and momentum was improving.
 Even though her to-do list kept growing (as it does in business), the “Ta-Da” list grew as well.

 She was energized, realizing that, “if I’ve done all of that, then I can do this too!”

-So every Friday, I encouraged all clients to write a TADA LIST.
+So every Friday, I started to encourage all clients to write a TADA LIST.
 All the things they’ve done, all the cool/fun/exciting things that have happened in the last week, and everything else from the smallest thing to those super huge things.
 They all count!

-After a few months, I realized that while it was motivating and it was improving momentum for the clients of Surge there was a missed opportunity.
+After a few months, I realized that while it was motivating and it was improving momentum for my clients there was a missed opportunity.
 Weekly TADA lists were taking lots of time to write and a bit of productivity was being jeopardized.

-So, we change it.
-Now the Surge Community writes a daily TADA list.
-It means we now have daily motivatation instead of holding it all till the end of the week.
-It also focuses us on what has been done at the end of each day and not just on what needs to be done.
-This means we're forward focused and forward momentum is easier to create.
+So, I change it.
+Now my clients write a daily TADA list.
+It means we now have daily motivation instead of holding it all till the end of the week.
+It also focuses on what has been done at the end of each day and not just on what needs to be done.
+This means we're forward-focused and forward momentum is easier to create.

 I encourage you to write a DAILY TADA LIST too.

 Be sure to include the smallest things you do all the time (like getting groceries or doing your dishes) to those huge things (like bringing on a new client, being asked to be on a podcast, or publishing a new blog post).
 Everything counts.
 And it doesn’t have to be strictly business-related.
 It can be life, marriage, friendship—everything counts because everything in your life impacts your business.